 If you are able to recover for a motorcycle accident, you may recover property damage, lost wages, medical expenses, loss of employment income, and any out-of-pocket expenses.
 You can also recover for noneconomic damages such as pain and suffering, disfigurement, damages to your marriage, and inconvenience in Maryland.
 Typically, there are significant injuries after a motorcycle accident because motorcyclists have so little protection against the impact of the other vehicle.

 When a motorcyclist dies due to an accident caused by someone else’s negligence, it may be possible to recover damages through a wrongful death or survival action.
 A Maryland survival action is brought on behalf of a personal representative claiming recovery for the victim’s injuries.
 The victim’s estate can recover actual expenses incurred by the victim as well as compensation for the victim’s own pain and suffering before he or she died.
 It will not be possible to recover for the victim’s pain and suffering if the victim died instantaneously at the scene of the accident.

 The victim’s family can bring a wrongful death suit seeking compensation for their own losses as a result of death.
 The most obvious loss that a family member experiences as a result of a motorcyclist’s death is grief and suffering.
 There may also be financial losses if a family member paid the medical bills or funeral expenses.

 If you are hurt in a motorcycle accident or other motor vehicle accident, you should consult with an experienced Maryland personal injury attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 We can help you investigate possible avenues of relief.